The United States population is aging rapidly, and cases of ageism are more common throughout the nation.

 The following are examples of ways to combat ageism:

 Speak Out: Do not allow yourself or others to be bullied or taken advantage of because of ageism.
 Speak up when offhand comments or overt actions of age discrimination take place.
-There may be times when others are not even aware that they are insensitive or discriminatory, and bringing it to their attention could prevent future incidents.
+There may be times when others are unaware that they are insensitive or discriminatory, and bringing it to their attention could prevent future incidents.

 Change Care Circumstances: When older individuals are not receiving the care and attention they deserve and are paying for, they are free to examine alternative senior care options to their current situation.
 Changing doctors or insurance companies or moving into a new nursing home can often eliminate individual age discrimination issues with abuse or other forms of ageism.

-Take Legal Action: In cases of ageism that involve serious consequences or personal injury, victims may take legal action against violators of ageism laws.
-Employers, nursing homes, physicians, or anyone that discriminates against another person based on their age can be sued for damages.
+Take Legal Action: In ageism cases involving serious consequences or personal injury, victims may take legal action against violators of ageism laws.
+Employers, nursing homes, physicians, or anyone who discriminates against another person based on age can be sued for damages.
+A nursing home abuse lawyer can assist you in fighting for your legal rights against the perpetrators.